xtrsyz/es_extended-v2/README.md

 xPlayer.createDBAccessor('faction', {name = 'faction', type = 'VARCHAR', length = 64, default = 'gang.ballas', extra = nil})

--- Now any player (which is instance of xPlayer) have the following methods local player = xPlayer:fromId(2)
+-- Now any player (which is instance of xPlayer) have the following methods -- Also user table has now a faction column added automatically

+local player = xPlayer:fromId(2)

 print(player:getFaction())